r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

     Condition
       Error:
       !
+Must subset elements with a valid subscript vector.
+      Caused by error:
-Must subset elements with a valid subscript vector. x Negative locations can't have missing values. i Subscript `x` has 2 missing values at locations 2 and 3.
+      !
+Negative locations can't have missing values. x `x` has 2 missing values at locations 2 and 3.

 ---